Color Me a Kidlit Writer

 Truth be told, if the penned stylist doesn't know who is looking at the sky, then the whole manuscript-troposphere is a muddled mess!

-So…what’s the sky made of?
-Is it a Parasol Or Velcro?
+So…what’s the sky look like in your story?
+A Parasol Or Velcro?
 It all depends on whose eyes are gazing upward—the POV—doesn't it.

 Who’s gawking up?